Jump to:

 Instructions

-- Saute the diced onion in the 2 tsp of cooking oil in a saucepan (preferably a deeper one) over medium heat (about 4 mins).
+- Saute the diced onion in the 2 teaspoon of cooking oil in a saucepan (preferably a deeper one) over medium heat (about 4 mins).

 - Once the onion bits soften deglaze with a splash or two of the beer, once the vigorous foaming subsides, add the rest of the beer.
 Simmer until reduced by half.